 1. Get customers to your shop with special offers

-Special offers can be a great way to get customers to make their first purchases at your store.
-Plus, once they’ve gone through the process of their first checkout, they’ll be more likely to come back if they like your products.
+Offering special deals is a fantastic way to encourage customers to make their initial purchases at your store.
+Moreover, once they’ve experienced their first checkout, they’re more inclined to return if they find your products appealing.

 2. Use discounts to move slow-selling products and overstock